Suggester/Documentation/articles/translating.md

 ### The DOs and DONTs when translating

 We currently don't support command names and arguments in other languages, meaning that you **must not** translate them.
 For example, `approve` will remain in english, same goes for command arguments (eg `on`, `off`, `toggle`, `list`, `add`, `remove`...).
 Words in `{{placeholders}}` represent real data and should also be kept in english.
-However, syntax guiding (see example below) must be translated
+However, syntax guiding (see example below) must be translated.

 ![Syntax Guiding](https://cdn.discordapp.com/attachments/769650556502409226/769988849430298624/unknown.png)